-Bates White has established an outstanding reputation as a leading firm for evaluating allegations of unlawful agreements among competitors.
-We have been retained in almost every significant international price-fixing matter over the past decade, and we have played a key role in hundreds of price-fixing settlements.
+Bates White has established an outstanding reputation for evaluating allegations of unlawful agreements among competitors.
+We have been retained in almost every significant international price-fixing matter over the past 15 years, and we have played a key role in hundreds of price-fixing settlements.
 We specialize in assessing claims of price-fixing, bid-rigging, supply restrictions, and market allocation, and in quantifying the economic effects of such conduct.
-Our professionals routinely provide expert testimony, litigation support, and settlement support to defendant and plaintiff clients.
+Our professionals routinely provide expert testimony, consulting support, and settlement support to defendant and plaintiff clients.

-- In re Vitamin C Antitrust Litigation—Douglas Bernheim testified on behalf of plaintiffs in the matter at trial in the US District Court for the Eastern District of New York.
-The case alleged price-fixing agreements among Chinese suppliers of vitamin C. Dr. Bernheim concluded that vitamin C prices were inflated during the cartel period primarily because of the activities of the cartel.
-Defendants were found liable for fixing prices with their competitors and fined treble damages of $162.3 million, the full damages requested by plaintiffs.
-The matter marked the first time that Chinese companies faced a trial on US antitrust claims.
+In re Vitamin C Antitrust Litigation.
+Douglas Bernheim testified on behalf of plaintiffs at trial in the US District Court for the Eastern District of New York.
+The case alleged price-fixing agreements among Chinese suppliers of vitamin C and marked the first time that Chinese companies faced a trial on US antitrust claims.
 For more information, read the press release.

-- In re Chocolate Confectionary Antitrust Litigation—Provided expert testimony on behalf of defendant Nestlé USA.
-Analyzed economic evidence regarding Nestlé USA’s participation in an alleged conspiracy to fix prices of chocolate confections in the United States.
-Also addressed liability and damages analyses proffered by class and direct action economic experts.
-Judge Conner granted summary judgment in favor of the three named defendants—Hershey, Mars, and Nestlé USA—against the class of direct purchasers and direct purchasers that had filed individual lawsuits.
+In re Chocolate Confectionary Antitrust Litigation.
+Robert Marshall provided expert testimony on behalf of defendant Nestlé USA.
+Dr. Marshall analyzed economic evidence regarding Nestlé USA’s participation in an alleged conspiracy to fix prices of chocolate confections in the United States.
+His testimony addressed liability and damages analyses proffered by class and direct action economic experts.